Guatemalan Revolution: Labor movement

 The revolution in 1944 left many of the biggest opponents of organized labor unaffected, such as the landed elite and the United Fruit Company.
 The revolution, and election of Arévalo, nonetheless marked a significant shift in the fortunes of labor unions.
 The protests of 1944 strengthened the labor movement to the point where Ponce Vaides stopped enforcing the repressive vagrancy law, which was abolished in the 1945 constitution.
 On 1 May 1945, Arévalo made a speech celebrating organized labor, to a tremendously positive reception.
 The freedom of press guaranteed in the new constitution also drew much attention to the brutal working conditions in Guatemala City.
 From the beginning, the new unions that were formed fell into two camps, those that were communist and those that were not.
 The repressive policies of the Ubico government had driven both factions underground, but they re-emerged after the revolution.

 The communist movement was also strengthened by the release of those of its leaders who had been imprisoned by Ubico.
 Among them were Miguel Mármol, Víctor Manuel Gutiérrez, and Graciela García, the latter unusual for being a woman in a movement that women were discouraged from participating in.
 The communists began to organize in the capital, and established a school for workers, known as the Escuela Claridad, or the Clarity School, which taught reading, writing, and also helped organize unions.
 Six months after the school was established, President Arévalo closed the school down, and deported all the leaders of the movement who were not Guatemalan.
-However, the communist movement survived, mostly by its dominance of the teacher's union.
+However, the communist movement survived, mostly by its dominance of the teachers' union.